-A sedentary lifestyle has been linked to increased cardiovascular disease, diabetes, obesity, high blood pressure, colon cancer, osteoporosis, lipid disorders, anxiety, and depression.
+A sedentary lifestyle is linked to increased cardiovascular disease, diabetes, obesity, high blood pressure, colon cancer, osteoporosis, lipid disorders, anxiety, and depression.
 And if we spend all day on a computer screen, we also leave our skin open to blue-light damage, which damages our skin's cells.

-Smoking cigarettes adds toxins to your bloodstream, which damages collagen and elastin fibers found in our dermis layer of the skin.
+Smoking cigarettes add toxins to your bloodstream, which damages collagen and elastin fibers found in the dermis layer of the skin.
 These fibers are essential for the skin to maintain a youthful appearance.
-Without collagen our skin sags and loses plumpness.
-Smoking deprives our skin of nutrients, giving skin a lacklustre and dull complexion, and has also been linked to hair loss, cataracts, osteoporosis, heart disease, reproductive issues, early menopause, cancers, just to name a few.
+Without collagen, our skin sags and loses plumpness.
+Smoking deprives our skin of nutrients, giving skin a lackluster and dull complexion, and is also linked to hair loss, cataracts, osteoporosis, heart disease, reproductive issues, early menopause, cancers, just to name a few.

 Sleep is the most powerful thing we can do for our health and our skin.
 Studies show that most of us need between seven and nine hours of solid sleep every night for optimal mental and physical health.
 Sleep resets and rejuvenates our mind, body, spirit, and our skin.
 Our body does its best work in our sleep.

 Sun tanning is a terrible lifestyle habit many of us partake in.
-The sun’s UVA rays are what penetrate our skin and cause premature aging.
-UVB rays are what burns, gives us a tan, and can cause skin cancers.
-So when we intentionally tan in the sun (or in a sunbed), we’re exposed to both UVA and UVB rays.
-If you’re a sun-lover, always remember to wear sunscreen, and reapply throughout the day.
+The sun's UVA rays are what penetrate our skin and cause premature aging.
+UVB rays are what burn, give us a tan, and can cause skin cancers.
+So when we intentionally tan in the sun (or on a sunbed), we're exposed to both UVA and UVB rays.
+If you're a sun-lover, always remember to wear sunscreen and reapply throughout the day.

-Stress is an emotional response that affects our nervous system, which can have a direct effect on our physical being.
-Have you ever been stressed about an exam, and your stomach gets upset as a result?
-Well just like it affects our organs, our nervous system can also affect our skin.
+Stress is an emotional response that affects our nervous system, which can directly affect our physical being.
+Think about when you're stressed about something, like an exam.
+Do you experience stomach aches or diarrhea?
+In the same way it affects our digestion, our nervous system can also affect our skin.

-Stress spikes our cortisol levels and triggers our corticotropin-releasing hormone (CRH), which then stimulates sebum production.
-When we produce excess sebum we can often end up with acne.
+Stress spikes our cortisol levels and triggers our corticotropin-releasing hormone (CRH), stimulating sebum production.
+When we produce excess sebum, we can often end up with acne.

 Stress can also cause tension and headaches.
-When we have a headache we tend to frown.
-If you’re constantly under stress and always frowning, this can form fine lines over time.
+When we have a headache, we tend to frown.
+If you're constantly under stress and always frowning, this can also form fine lines over time.

 5 Skincare Secrets to Great Skin